*The entirety of this work is protected by copyright (see Copyright information section).

 June 17, 2020

-Mr. Charles Stackpole personally had contact, e-mail correspondence with and sent this document via U.S. Mail document to Debbie Adkins Vance:
+Mr. Charles Stackpole, a Shawnee man whose family had been adopted into the Cherokee Tribe of Oklahoma after removal, direct descendant of Chief Cornstalk’s daughter Oceana, personally had contact, e-mail correspondence with and sent this document via U.S. Mail to Debbie Adkins Vance:

 June 2, 2020

-Robert Thompson, Administrator of the Adkins Family History Group page on FB posted this newspaper clipping.
+Cousin Robert Thompson, posted this newspaper clipping.
 Robert gave me permission to post here:

 Ferguson and Adkins on Twelve Pole with an Indian Guide